-The abstract noun "captivity" can be translated as the verb "capture."
+If your language does not use an abstract noun for the idea behind the word captivity, you could express the same idea with a verbal form such as "capture."
 This can be translated in active form.
 Alternate translation: "Their enemies will capture their king and take him away as a prisoner" (See: Abstract Nouns and Active or Passive)

 - Their king

-- and his officials
+- · and his officials

 - Yahweh